liberu-genealogy/genealogy-old/README.md

 help with understanding the environment

-getting you to be proficient when developing on Enso
+getting you to be proficient when developing on Liberu

 mentoring